EricHogue12/C--/README.md

-Provides statistical attributes about a set of numbers entered.
+Provides statistical attributes about a set of numbers entered (in console / no GUI).